185

 neural recruitment of just present synaptic relations, as well as by the construction of new

-neural circuits, gives us new appreciation for language, how it is exploited in different
+neural circuits, gives us a new appreciation for language, how it is exploited in different

 Book Review – The Political Mind